 In India, the ISBN is allocated by Raja Rammohun Roy National Agency for ISBN.
 The agency has its office in Delhi.
-Earlier, authors and publishers needed to send application to the Agency.
+Earlier, authors and publishers needed to send the application to the Agency.
 After manually reviewing the application, the agency used to assign the ISBN and send it to the applicant via normal post.

-But now, you don’t need to send any written application and then wait for approval.
+But now, you don’t need to send any written application and then wait for the approval.
 The whole process has come online now.
 So, just head over to http://isbn.gov.in/ to apply for your ISBN.

 The agency website will ask you to register first by clicking at the ‘New Applicant Registration’ button.
 Once your registration is approved, you can apply for the ISBN.
 This approval process takes less than a day.
 You’ll get approval or rejection notification over the mail.
 When approved, the agency will assign you a temporary password which you can later change.